-In section A of Figure 35 is shown a typical scatter-diagram for an agricultural product when demand remains fairly constant.
-(The series is entirely too short for analytical purposes; the chart is used here only for illustration.
-It is, as a matter of fact, difficult to find any longer series of years when demand was stable.)
-Changes in the weather from one year to another cause rather marked changes in supply, but if the demand remains fairly constant, the dots will cluster along a line with a negative slope; for each dot is the intersection of the demand and supply curve of that year.
+In Figure 7.1 the chart on the left shows a typical scatter diagram for an agricultural product when demand remains fairly constant.
+Changes in the weather, etc., from one year to another cause changes in supply, but if the demand remains fairly constant, the dots will cluster along a line with a negative slope; for each dot is the intersection of the demand and supply curve of that year.
 If demand remains absolutely constant, the supply curve, shifting back and forth from year to year, leaves its intersection points with the demand curve scattered along a single line; this line is the (stationary) demand curve.
 If, as is more likely, the demand is not absolutely constant, but changes slightly from one year to another, then the dots will be scattered along a path or band about the average demand curve.
 A single line drawn along the middle of this pathway will represent the average demand curve closely, if the pathway is narrow.